Nature has often inspired artists and writers.

 More Stories from Dragons

-Announcing students from the College of Science, Health & the Environment named to the Minnesota State University Moorhead dean’s list in recognition of academic achievement fall semester 2020.
+Announcing students from the College of Science, Health & the Environment named to the Minnesota State University Moorhead dean’s list in recognition of academic achievement spring semester 2021.

-Announcing students from the University College named to the Minnesota State University Moorhead dean’s list in recognition of academic achievement fall semester 2020.
+Announcing students from the College of Education & Human Services named to the Minnesota State University Moorhead dean’s list in recognition of academic achievement spring semester 2021.